iB)2017 Jamie Stewart

 • Best times to go

 7 days a week from dawn to dusk you can see the barn.
-If you would like to stop by to say “hello”, our office hours are Monday through Friday, 8 a.m. to 4 p.m.
+If you would like to stop by to say “hello”, our office hours are Monday through Friday, 8 am to 4 pm.
+Our lobby is open for bathroom usage 9 am to 2 pm Monday through Thursday.

 • Additional info